IQSS/dataverse/doc/sphinx-guides/source/developers/dataset-migration-api.rst

   export API_TOKEN=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
   export SERVER_URL=https://demo.dataverse.org
   export DATAVERSE_ID=root
-  export PERSISTENT_IDENTIFIER=doi:10.5072/FK27U7YBV

   curl -H X-Dataverse-key:$API_TOKEN -X POST $SERVER_URL/api/dataverses/$DATAVERSE_ID/datasets/:startmigration --upload-file dataset-migrate.jsonld

-An example jsonld file is available at :download:`dataset-migrate.jsonld <../_static/api/dataset-migrate.jsonld>`
+An example jsonld file is available at :download:`dataset-migrate.jsonld <../_static/api/dataset-migrate.jsonld>` .
+Note that you would need to replace the PID in the sample file with one supported in your Dataverse instance.
+(Also note that `Issue #8028 <https://github.com/IQSS/dataverse/issues/8028>`_ currently breaks testing this API with DataCite test DOIs.)

 Publish a Migrated Dataset
 --------------------------